gemoc/monilog/README.md

 ### Events

-When specifying an event, you can add the **before** or **after** keywords in front of the reference to the callable, to specify whether monilogging actions should be triggered before or after each call.
+When specifying an execution event, you can add the `before` or `after` keywords in front of the reference to the callable, to specify whether monilogging actions should be triggered before or after each call.
 If no keyword is present, actions are triggered both before and after each call.

 ```
 	monilog "lowPressure" [WARNING] {